anilstha1/Arcade-in-C/README.md

 * General Quiz
 * RockPaperScissors

 This was developed as a academic project in first semester.
-Pulchowk Campus

 ### The team of this project:
 1. Anil Shrestha